-So the duo consciously were making the decision to separate themselves from what had gained them popularity up until that point.
+So the duo were consciously making the decision to separate themselves from what had gained them popularity up until that point.
 Today, that might be a little more commonplace, especially as we find ourselves in an age of ‘alternative-everything,’ or so it seems.
 Back then, however, if you had a thing going on that record labels dug, you usually stuck to that, especially as a rapper.
-The mere fact that Gang Starr was willing, and even eager, to take stylistic steps forward is a testament to their artistry, work ethic and ultimately their legacy.
+The mere fact that Gang Starr were willing, and even eager, to take stylistic steps forward is a testament to their artistry, work ethic and ultimately their legacy.

 “Last year record companies were chumpin me

 But now like chicks they all be up on me